openconfig/featureprofiles/feature/experimental/policy/policy_vrf_selection/ate_tests/base_vrf_selection/README.md

 *   Configure DUT and validate packet forwarding for:

         *   Matching of IPinIP protocol (protocol number 4 in the outer IP header) - to network-instance VRF-10 for all input IPinIP

             *   All other traffic should be punted to the Default VRF.
 These will be, native IPv4, native IPv6 and IPv6inIP (protocol 41 in the outer IPv4 header) traffic

         *   Matching of IPinIP protocol (protocol number 4 in the outer IP header) with specific outer IPv4 source address "222.222.222.222" - to network-instance VRF-10

             *    All other traffic should be punted to the Default VRF.
 These will be, IPinIP w/o source as "222.222.222.222", native IPv4, native IPv6 and IPv6inIP (protocol 41 in the outer IPv4 header) traffic.

         *   Matching of IPv6inIP protocol (protocol number 41 in the outer IPv4 header) - to network-instance VRF-10 for all input IPv6inIP

             *   All other traffic should be punted to the Default VRF.
 These will be, native IPv4, native IPv6 and IPinIP (protocol 4 in the outer IPv4 header) traffic.

         *   Matching of IPv6inIP protocol (protocol number 41 in the outer IP header) with specific outer IPv4 source address "222.222.222.222" - to network-instance VRF-10

             *   All other traffic should be punted to the Default VRF.
-These will be, IPv6inIP w/o source as "222.222.222.222", native IPv4, native IPv6 and IPinIP (protocol 4 in the outer IPv4 header) traffic
+These will be, IPv6inIP w/o source as "222.222.222.222", native IPv4, native IPv6 and IPinIP (protocol 4 in the outer IPv4 header) traffic.

 ## Flows